tangmichele02/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

 # Introduction
 The development of deep neural network models has revolutionized the field of autonomous driving, providing a powerful tool for training autonomous cars to navigate and make decisions on the road.
 This project will leverage the power of deep neural networks to design a model capable of simulating human driving in a virtual environment with the help of open-source self-driving car simulators.
 Developing a self-driving car is a complex process that requires automating an array of human functions, such as perception of surroundings, following traffic laws, and decision-making.
 A typical self-driving car would incorporate many machine learning models with each model performing different functions; for instance, the self-driving car needs a computer-vision model to identify traffic lights and road signs as well as a reinforcement-learning model to make decisions, such as whether the car will take a turn.
 Also, the development of self-driving cars extends beyond the machine learning algorithms to entail development of sensors, radars, and hardware components that can provide accurate inputs to the machine learning models.
 I decided to use an open-source car simulator to focus only on the machine learning portion of the self-driving car development.
 Previous research has examined the development of self-driving cars using simulators.
 There are many open-source self-driving car simulators with each simulator having an edge over the others in particular areas and lagging behind in other areas.
 Some of the important factors to consider while picking a simulator are perception, localization, vehicle control, and creation of dynamic 3D virtual environments (Kaur et al.).
 The simulator I'm using is UDACITY’s autonomous car simulator.
 Previous research that analyzed this simulator pointed out an important disadvantage, which is the absence of noise in the simulator environment making the simulator unrealistic in the real world (Duong).
 Nonetheless, the car simulator allows me to source the data by using the training mode, which is a game-like mode wherein I drive the car in a track, and I take decisions to move the car depending on the surrounding environment; the model provides us with a complete dataset of the car surroundings in form of three images from the front and sides of the car and the decisions I took in the form of the steering angle, speed, and acceleration.
 Using this data, I will design a deep-learning-based regression model that takes the images of the surrounding as an input and predicts the correct steering angle as an output.

-# Methods #
+# Methods
 ## Data Augmentation:
 ### Balancing the number of Turns
-The data was sourced from the Udacity car simulator using two different routes.
+The data was sourced from Udacity's open-source car simulator using two different routes.
 The first route didn’t have any right turns, so this bias needs to be accounted for or otherwise, the model will fail to predict any right turns.
 The data was augmented by flipping a random set of the images and negating the steering angle.
 Also, the distribution of the steering angle was unbalanced because most steering angles were just pointing straight.
 This unbalance was tackled by deleting a randomized set of the data that pointed straight.

 ![image](https://user-images.githubusercontent.com/47282229/233096879-8d650169-3d87-4855-b2ef-2c2a7648c858.png)